kochsoft/diablo2/README.md

 Still:

-**BE SURE TO BACKUP YOUR .d2s CHARACTER FILES PRIOR TO TAMPERING.**
+**BE SURE TO BACK UP YOUR .d2s CHARACTER FILES PRIOR TO TAMPERING.**

 # GUI